 Pentagon: 'Precise, Overwhelming, Effective' Attack on Syrian Facilities

-More than one hundred missiles were launched early Saturday morning by the U.S. and its allies France and the U.K., targeting three chemical weapons sites in Syria.
-The mission, according to Pentagon officials has "significantly crippled" Syrian President Bashar al Assad's ability to manufacture chemical weapons.
+More than 100 missiles were launched early Saturday morning by the U.S. and its allies France and the U.K., targeting three chemical weapons sites in Syria.
+The mission, according to Pentagon officials, has "significantly crippled" Syrian President Bashar Assad's ability to manufacture chemical weapons.
 No casualties have been reported.

 The three sites targeted were "fundamental components" to Syria's chemical weapons program, according to Marine Lt.
 Gen. Kenneth McKenzie.

-The first is a research center near the capital city of Damascus; 76 missiles were launched against the center.
-McKenzie claims the strike will set Syria's chemical program back for years.
+The first of the targets was a research center near the capital city of Damascus; 76 missiles were launched against the center.
+McKenzie says the strike will set Syria's chemical program back for years.

-The second site was a storage facility - the target of 22 weapons launched by all coalition forces, and a third bunker facility was the target of 7 scout missiles.
-Both facilities are located near Homs.
+In addition, a storage facility was the target of 22 weapons launched by all coalition forces, and a bunker facility was the target of seven Scout missiles.
+Both facilities are located near Homs, north of Damascus.

 The Pentagon says Syria launched 40 surface-to-air missiles in response to the coalition attack.
 McKenzie says the missiles were fired after the "last impact" was over.

-According to Chief Pentagon Spokesperson Dana White, the locations of the precision strikes were "carefully orchestrated" to minimize collateral damage, and prevent future use and production of chemical weapons.
+According to chief Pentagon spokeswoman Dana White, the locations of the precision strikes were "carefully orchestrated" to minimize collateral damage but to prevent future use and production of chemical weapons.
 The use of which, she says, "is inexcusable" and "illegal."

 The Syrian government is being accused of launching a chemical attack in Douma last week.
 The attack reportedly occurred in the Ghouta region and killed dozens, including women and children.
 Until recently, the town was the last rebel stronghold in the area.
-Pictures from pro-opposition groups circulated on social media showing lifeless bodies piled in basements.
+Pictures from opposition supporters circulated on social media showing lifeless bodies piled in basements.

-Syria claims to have given up its chemical weapons in 2013.
+Syria says it had given up its chemical weapons in 2013.
 In 2017, the U.S. has launched missiles against Syria following reports of a sarin gas attack in April.
 That attack, White says, hit a Syrian military air base and was intended to focus on Syria's ability to deliver chemical weapons.
 But last night's attack was aimed at the "heart of enterprise," the Pentagon said.

+U.S. submarine launches missile from the Mediterranean Sea toward Syria / Video courtesy of DoD News

 Though the Pentagon is "still assessing" the use of a nerve agent, officials would not elaborate on their process or evidence, but are confident in the decision to conduct airstrikes.